 Introducing a new platform for strategic growth

-What is a Platform Company?
+What Is a Platform Company?

 A platform company is a business that creates foundational technology upon which other companies are born and scaled.
 The businesses that have world-changing strategic exits or become large, sustainable and independent franchises are platform companies.

 A larger vision and the ability to execute on it in a milestone-unlocking way are what separate the good businesses from the great ones.
-Typically, by executing on the maturation from product to platform, numerous copycats, fast followers, and technology industry elite will enter the fray to make it competitive and create a category in a burgeoning field.
+Typically, by executing on the maturation from feature to product to platform, numerous copycats, fast followers, and technology industry elite will enter the fray to make it competitive and create a category in a burgeoning field.

 Here are four keys to becoming a platform company by enabling — and nailing — the move from feature to product to platform:

-Enable a Platform Company Vision
+1. Enable a Platform Company Vision

 Investing in and/or shifting your business to a platform business model requires patience, and it isn’t for everyone.
-But if your company has a basic and repeatable use case with advanced or targeted add-on module potential, or several complementary products that combine to create huge value for your customers and prospects, integrating the products and developing additional tools that continue to differentiate your business could propel your growth story.
+But if your company has a basic and repeatable use case with advanced or targeted add-on module potential, or several complementary products that combine to create huge value propositions for your customers and prospects, integrating the products and developing additional tools that continue to differentiate your business could propel your growth story.

 Become a Platform Company